 Eunice was the recipient of the 2006 Helen Hayes Award (Washington Theatre Awards Society) for Outstanding Lead Actress, for her performance as Jennifer Marcus in the Studio Theater’s production of The Intelligent Design of Jenny Chow.
 In 2007 Eunice was nominated for a Barrymore Award (Philadelphia Theater Alliance) for Outstanding Lead Actress, for her performance as Hope in the Walnut Street Theater’s production of An Infinite Ache.
 She spent the summer of 2006 in Kyrgyzstan, living with Kyrgyz nomads and working with the Sakhna Theater Company and Yara Arts Group in Bishkek, Kyrgyzstan.

 Eunice is a member of Actors’ Equity Association (AEA) and SAG-AFTRA.
 She is the editor of the Truthdig Book Review (www.truthdig.com), which under her direction has won two National Entertainment Journalism Awards (Los Angeles Press Club) for Online Critic.
 She has also written for Truthdig’s Arts and Culture section, the Truthdig Book Review, and the Philadelphia Inquirer Book Review.
 Eunice is certified as a personal trainer (W.I.T.S.), and studied piano and singing at the Royal Conservatory of Music of Toronto.

-Eunice is married to author Chris Hedges.
-She has one child, Konrad, and two step-children, Thomas and Noëlle.
+Eunice is married to writer and journalist Chris Hedges.
+She has two children, Konrad and Marina, and two step-children, Thomas and Noëlle.
 She thanks Chris, the kids, and her parents and brother, Eric, Eleanor, and Eugene Wong, for their constant love and support.